gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Select default custom vocabs when importing a template from the same server.
 - [ ] Group properties in resource form.
 - [ ] Allow to group properties differently between sites?
+- [ ] Create a form element for the autofiller or simple mapping.
+- [ ] Move the autofiller into a new module?

 Warning